ComputerKWasTaken/Windsurf-Model-Comparison/README.md

 Enables users to:

-1. Vote between pairs of models in specific performance categories
+1. Vote between pairs of models in specific performance categories (rather than voting for individual models)
 2. Select from five specialized categories to focus voting
 3. View model specifications while making voting decisions
 4. Contribute to the community-driven ELO rating system
-5. Access directly from the main leaderboard via the "Vote Now" button
+5. Access the voting interface directly from the main leaderboard via the "Vote Now" button

 ## 🔧 Development Setup